lucasvaltl/RobotIsland/README.md

 ##Requirements

-To run the Robot Island game, you must have the Java SE Runtime Environment 8 (version 8u111) installed.
+To run the Robot Island game, you must have the [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (version 8u111) or the Java Development Kit 8 installed.
 You can find this here.

 For best performance, it is recommended to have more than 2GB of ram.